GEODE-project/perdido-geoparsing-notebook/README.md

 Data courtesy the [ARTFL Encyclopédie Project](https://artfl-project.uchicago.edu/), University of Chicago.

-The authors are grateful to the [ASLAN project](https://aslan.universite-lyon.fr/) (ANR-10-LABX-0081) of Université de Lyon, for its financial support within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) of the French government operated by the National Research Agency (ANR).
+This work was supported by the [ASLAN project](https://aslan.universite-lyon.fr/) (ANR-10-LABX-0081) of Université de Lyon, within the program « Investissements d’Avenir » (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).